Gender-Based Violence & Mental Health

 Family Conflict Prevention Program

-The program provides professional, culturally-sensitive counselling for immigrant women and their families who are experiencing family, domestic, gender-based and/or intimate partner violence, relationship problems, abuse and trauma.
+The program provides professional, culturally-responsive counselling for immigrant women and their families who are experiencing family, domestic, gender-based and/or intimate partner violence, relationship problems, abuse and trauma.

 One-on-One Counselling for Immigrant Women